masterkswan/cicd-101-workshop/guide/cicd_101_guide.md

-# Intro to CI/CD Workshop
+# Intro to CI/CD Tutorial

 This document will walk through implementing a simple CI/CD pipeline into a codebase using [CircleCI](https://circleci.com/).
 The following will be demonstrated: